nespresso/ntaf/Readme.md

 ## Running Tests
-Run `npm run test` to launch the tests as they would be played remotely.
+Run `./node_modules/.bin/ntaf run` to launch the tests as they would be played remotely.
-By default it runs all the tests tagged as `@nrt`.

-Run command line `npm run test-local` to run the tests with your local configuration.
+Run command line `./node_modules/.bin/ntaf run WDIO_CONFIG_FILE` to run the tests with a different configuration.

-Note that the local configuration has to be generated first (see Configuration section).
+To run functional tests using your local configuration: `./node_modules/.bin/ntaf run wdio.local.conf.js` Note that the local configuration has to be generated first (see Configuration section).

 ### Configuration
 The global configuration is set in the `wdio.conf.js` file in the root folder of your project.

 The local configuration is set in the `wdio.local.conf.js`.
-This local configuration can be reset by running `npm run generate-local-conf`.
+This local configuration can be reset by running `./node_modules/.bin/ntaf generate-local-conf`.

 ### Parameters
-To pass parameters to the command, add `--`: `npm run test -- --parameter1=value1`
+To pass parameters to the command, add `--`: `./node_modules/.bin/ntaf run --parameter1=value1`

 #### URL of the Website to Test
 Add command line parameter `--baseUrl="https://base.url"` or update the wdio configuration file accordingly.